egrosdou01/personal-blog/blog/2024-08-10-sveltos-dynamic-templating/sveltos_dynamic_templating.md

 ## Conclusions

 In a couple of minutes and with a minimal configuration effort we formed a cluster mesh between two Kubernetes clusters.
 This is the power of Sveltos templating.

+If you want to explore a step-by-step guide on how to setup a Cilium cluster mesh, have a look at my previous blog post [here](../2024-07-18-rke2-cilium/cilium-cluster-mesh-rke2.md).

 ## ✉️ Contact